Does 2017 Weakness In GE, GM, IBM And UPS Mean A Recession Is Near?

 International Business Machines

-IBM is definitely not the high growth technology leader it once was in the 1950s-60s.
-However, the company remains the leading tech partner of industrial America, institutions of all types, and Uncle Sam.
-As such it is a bell-weather for spending patterns in the general economy.
+IBM is definitely not the high-growth technology leader it once was in the 1950s-60s.
+However, the company remains the leading tech partner of industrial America, institutions of all types and Uncle Sam.
+As such, it is a bellwether for spending patterns in the general economy.

-IBM's annual revenue and income totals have been zig-zagging lower for five years, not the prototypical investment Warren Buffett usually takes a liking to.
-The 2017 outlook was just reduced by management in its first quarter earnings statement release; Wall Street brokers have slashed price targets and enthusiasm as a result.
+IBM's annual revenue and income totals have been zig-zagging lower for five years - not the prototypical investment Warren Buffett usually takes a liking to.
+The 2017 outlook was just reduced by management in its first-quarter earnings statement release; Wall Street brokers have slashed price targets and enthusiasm as a result.
 The stock quote has cratered 12% over seven weeks.
-As an owner you have to be worried about IBM's prospects in a recession when tech spending is cut by businesses large and small to save money and reduce costs.
-Is IBM's full-service, integrated technology offering for business a luxury to be slashed in the next recession?
+As an owner, you have to be worried about IBM's prospects in a recession, when tech spending is cut by businesses large and small to save money and reduce costs.
+Is the company's full-service, integrated technology offering for business a luxury to be slashed in the next recession?

-IBM has been a stock buyback king the last few decades.
+IBM has been a stock buyback king for the last few decades.
 If you look at its balance sheet, the company has returned all of its historical retained earnings of $153 billion at the end of March for $160 billion in Treasury stock retirement.
-With $100 billion in total liabilities, IBM is more than completely levered with a negative tangible book value of $22 billion.
+With $100 billion in total liabilities, IBM is more than completely levered, with a negative tangible book value of $22 billion.
 While stock buybacks have held up reported per share profits and cash flow, they have failed to add long-term shareholder value.
 The stock quote peaked in 2013 at $213 and is not far above the 1999 price high of $129, 18 years ago.

 Basically, investors in IBM today are counting on decent cash flows to build future underlying worth.
 Restructurings won't help much.
-Asset sales make the company smaller not bigger.
+Asset sales make the company smaller, not bigger.
 There is no equity to fund a major reorganization.
-And, the likelihood of a takeover is remote as revenues have been in decline during a prolonged period of economic expansion.
+And the likelihood of a takeover is remote, as revenues have been in decline during a prolonged period of economic expansion.

 United Parcel Service

-To be frank, the Wal-Mart (NYSE:WMT) click and collect idea announced in April could be a game changer in retail shipping trends.
+To be frank, the Wal-Mart (NYSE:WMT) "click and collect" idea announced in April could be a game changer in retail shipping trends.
 With price "discounts" for customers ordering items online and picking them up at their local store, this selling model could negatively affect the UPS profit center of home delivery.
 It is estimated 50% of shipping costs to your door occur in the "last mile" or two driving to your address.
-One can imagine the revenue/profit loss for UPS could be substantial if click and collect is a hit.
+One can imagine the revenue/profit loss for UPS could be substantial if "click and collect" is a hit.

 The UPS stock quote has not risen measurably since 2004's $89 price.
 Increasing and heated competition alongside union labor cost issues should generate subpar returns for shareholders years into the future, just like its recent past.

 UPS has also levered its balance sheet with stock buybacks.
 As of December, the company had a negative $5 billion tangible book value.
-Its $40 billion total of debt, liabilities and IOUs is greater than its $35 billion market valuation of trucks, property and equipment.
-With no honest equity left to help restructure or reorganize, the company may resort to layoffs (cost cutting) and asset sales in the next recession to help pay bills.
+UPS's $40 billion total of debt, liabilities and IOUs is greater than its $35 billion market valuation of trucks, property and equipment.
+With no honest equity left to help restructure or reorganize, the company may resort to layoffs (cost cutting) and asset sales in the next recession to help pay its bills.

 Is Trump's inexperience pushing the U.S. into recession?

-I can argue the sharp price declines in GE, GM, IBM and UPS in 2017 may be the loudest and best early warning of recession vs. any other single indicator of future economic activity.
-Together these four are directly responsible for employing 1 million in the U.S., and 1.35 million worldwide.
-They had total 2016 revenues of $430 billion, the vast majority coming from America.
+I can argue the sharp price declines in GE, GM, IBM and UPS in 2017 may be the loudest and best early warning of recession versus any other single indicator of future economic activity.
+Together, these four are directly responsible for employing 1 million in the U.S. and 1.35 million worldwide.
+They had total 2016 revenues of $430 billion, the vast majority of it coming from America.
 Several million additional individuals and households are beneficiaries of those employed, and millions more supplier and local retail jobs are impacted by related income and spending in the economy.
 Consequently, the immediate 2017 weakness in the stock performance of all four industrial leaders should have investors a little worried about our economic prospects going forward.

 On top of this worsening macroeconomic picture, proposals by Republicans to tax imported goods may torpedo global economic confidence and international trade growth.
 A majority of my Seeking Alpha articles since November have discussed the incredibly bad news a contraction in global trade will mean for America.
 With nearly 60% of all economic activity on the planet associated with importing or exporting goods and services, starting a protectionist trade war through new tariffs or a border adjustment tax will translate into zero economic progress for years.
-Foreigners have promised to respond in kind on American made and sourced items, creating a vortex of animosity, boycotts and increased pricing on nearly everything we buy/consume.
+Foreigners have promised to respond in kind on American-made and -sourced items, creating a vortex of animosity, boycotts and increased pricing on nearly everything we buy/consume.

 Conclusion